Wall Street climbs on mega mergers, vaccine hopes

 Later this week, investors will focus on the Federal Reserve’s last policy meeting before the Nov.
 3 U.S. presidential elections.

-Gilead Sciences Inc slipped 3.9% as it said would acquire biotech company Immunomedics Inc for $21 billion, a move that will strengthen its cancer portfolio by gaining access to a promising drug.
+Seattle Genetics gained 13% after Merck & Co Inc said it would buy $1 billion worth of equity stake in to co-develop and sell the smaller drugmaker’s cancer therapy.

+Immunomedics and Seattle Genetics pushed the Nasdaq biotech index up over 5%.

-Advancing issues outnumbered decliners by a 4.36-to-1 ratio on the NYSE and by a 3.61-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 4.90-to-1 ratio on the NYSE and by a 3.75-to-1 ratio on the Nasdaq.

 Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel